-Around 13,560 victims of recorded crime are eligible for enhanced services under the Victims Code of Practice114 each year on account of either being victims of a serious crime, being intimidated or persistently targeted, being under the age of 18, or having some other form of need or vulnerability.
+Around 13,560 victims of recorded crime are eligible for enhanced services under the Victims Code of Practice each year on account of either being victims of a serious crime, being intimidated or persistently targeted, being under the age of 18, or having some other form of need or vulnerability.
 Specific challenges and constraints impacting upon this cohort include:-

 - ★ Improving the availability and consistency of therapeutic support services for survivors of sexual abuse - Demand for counselling, in particular, has risen substantially over the last year, marked by increasing waiting lists for support.
-The PCC, local authorities and clinical commissioning groups are working to address this. - ★ Specialist support for survivors of stalking in recognition of the increase in reported and recorded cases and the complexity of needs identified.
-A particular gap has been identified in the support on non-domestic related stalking.
+The PCC, local authorities and clinical commissioning groups are working to address this. - ★ Embedding specialist support for survivors of stalking in recognition of the increase in reported and recorded cases and the complexity of needs identified.
+While monthly police-led stalking clinics were established in 2018, there remain opportunities to further develop support in cases of non-domestic related stalking.

-112 Figure excludes commercial / business victims
+&lt;sup>112 Figure excludes commercial / business victims

-113 Code of Practice for Victims (2015) categorises the most serious crimes as terrorism, sexual offences, human trafficking, attempted murder, kidnap, false imprisonment, arson with intent to endanger life and wounding or causing grievous bodily harm with intent.
+&lt;sup>113 Code of Practice for Victims (2015) categorises the most serious crimes as terrorism, sexual offences, human trafficking, attempted murder, kidnap, false imprisonment, arson with intent to endanger life and wounding or causing grievous bodily harm with intent.
 Category also includes all victims of domestic violence & hate crime

-114 Under the Code of Practice for Victims, a person is eligible for enhanced entitlements if they are a victim of the most serious crime (arson with intent to endanger life, terrorism, sexual offences, human trafficking, attempted murder, kidnap, false imprisonment, serious violence including domestic violence and hate crime) or a close relative of someone bereaved by a criminal offence
+&lt;sup>114 Under the Code of Practice for Victims, a person is eligible for enhanced entitlements if they are a victim of the most serious crime (arson with intent to endanger life, terrorism, sexual offences, human trafficking, attempted murder, kidnap, false imprisonment, serious violence including domestic violence and hate crime) or a close relative of someone bereaved by a criminal offence

-- ★ Managing increased demand on domestic abuse services particularly in relation to local investigation, criminal justice and victim support and increased demand on local IDVA services and MARACs, which is forecast to continue to increase over the coming year. - ★ Explore opportunities to develop specialist support for survivors of modern slavery and human trafficking at both the local and regional level including work to undertake a comparative independent review of modern slavery specific support service pathways across the region, and profile of the level and flow of service demand by slavery typology and service user need. - Ensuring the needs of witnesses, families and friends affected by serious violence are recognised and supported as part of the victim support arrangements.
+- ★ Managing increased demand on domestic abuse services particularly in relation to local investigation, criminal justice and victim support and increased demand on local IDVA services and MARACs, which is forecast to continue to increase over the coming year. - ★ Explore opportunities to develop specialist support for survivors of modern slavery and human trafficking at both the local and regional level including work to undertake a comparative independent review of modern slavery specific support service pathways across the region, and profile of the level and flow of service demand by slavery typology and service user need. - \ Ensuring the needs of witnesses, families and friends affected by serious violence are recognised and supported as part of the victim support arrangements.